epfl-ada/ada-2022-project-b0beast/README.md

 ## Proposed additional datasets

 In addition to the CMU dataset, we want to add the ["The Movies Dataset"](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) from Kaggle.
 This dataset contains information on 45,000 movies and it will add **TODO: add number** previously unknown values for the movie box office revenue.
-It also introduces new features which will be very interesting and beneficial for our further analysis like for example the budget of a movie.
+It also introduces new features which will be very interesting and beneficial for our further analysis, like for example the budget of a movie.
 A detailed description of the format and all further relevant information can be found on Kaggle.

 ## Methods

 **Step 1: Data Wrangling (see data_wrangling.ipynb)**
-- Extract data from ethnicities, characters and movie datasets
+- Extract data from ethnicities, characters, and movie datasets
 - Transform dates in the data from strings to datetime objects
 - Remove Freebase ID from features in JSON-format (e.g. language, countries, genres)
 - Remove NaN values from various features in a context dependent manner in order to keep as much data as possible for the later analysis